CyberCRI/RedWire/README.md

   - Packages using namespace ending with user IDs that are pulled from github
   - GitHub API can't list forks, so the site would have to keep track of them
   - Would you have one single repository?
 Or merge several repositories?
+- How to handle output bindings?
+  - Output function
+    - Pros: easy to use
+    - Cons: what is the initial value?
+  - Create blank value and refer to it
+  - ** Model references to insert in an array **
+    - What is a reference?

 Findings